jessicajordan31/jessicajordan31/README.md

 # Hi, I'm Jess Jordan! 🤗
-Connect with me on [LinkedIn](www.linkedin.com/in/jessica-jordan31) or email me at jessicajordan_2027@depauw.edu.
+Connect with me on [LinkedIn](www.linkedin.com/in/jessica-jordan31) or email me at jessicajordan_2027@depauw.edu to learn more about my projects, interests, and career goals.

 ## About me
 I'm excited to learn more about full-stack development and how to positively impact UI/UX.
 Here are some quick points to learn more about me!